 So, you want to get involved ...

-Below you will find information about the active clubs and organizations at MCC-Longview, including club or organization name, description and advisor information.
+Listed below are just a few clubs and organizations active at MCC-Maple Woods, including club or organization name, description and advisor information.

-If you are interested in joining, please reach out to the specific advisor or campus life and leadership staff.
+If you are interested in joining, please reach out to the specific advisor or Campus Life & Leadership.

 If you don't see something you like, you can start your club.
-Please stop by the campus life and leadership office (Campus Center 130) or email firstname.lastname@example.org to learn more about starting a club.
+Please stop by the Campus Life & Leadership office (Student Center 130) or email firstname.lastname@example.org to learn more about starting a club.

 Active clubs and organizations